 The Jewish teachers of the Law had twisted and stretched the meaning of "The Law" to the point of confusion.
 It had become so distorted that only these unfaithful leaders could interpret its meaning.

 The Law of Moses had slowly become their law, and, as Jesus said in verse 19, "Has not Moses given you the law?
 Yet none of you keeps the law."

-"The Law" had been contaminated by man's opinion, sinful desires, and 'self fulfillment.'
-Their version of the law had become a blemish on the true "Law of Moses."
+"The Law" had been contaminated by man's opinion, sinful desires, and 'self-fulfillment.'
+Their version of the law had become a blemish on the actual "Law of Moses."

 Verse 24: "Do not judge by appearances, but judge with right judgment."